aktsk/ipa-medit/README.md

 ```

 By default, only integers are searched when targeting iOS apps running on iPhone, because the LLDB API is slow.
-When targeting an iOS app running on apple silicon, strings will also be searched.
+When targeting an iOS app running on Apple Silicon Mac, strings will also be searched.

 You can also specify datatype such as string, word, dword, qword.